markproy/bird-classification-workshop/docs/lab4-trigger-inference-from-s3.md

 17:34:15 REPORT RequestId: be06fb5e-cd7b-11e8-bd9b-9b286c7b5b1c Duration: 567.73 ms Billed Duration: 600 ms Memory Size: 128 MB Max Memory Used: 67 MB
 ...
 ```

+Try copying another test image and then go back to the Lambda logs and refresh.

 If you are not finding `msg` entries, you should look for error messages that will help you troubleshoot the problem.